Straiffi/claude-prompt-footprint/README.md

 > **Note:** `hooks/hooks.json` is modified in place by `install.sh`.
 Don't commit this change — the patched path is machine-specific.

+## Uninstalling

+Remove the plugin via `/plugin remove`, then manually delete the `statusLine` entry from `~/.claude/settings.json` — the plugin system does not remove it automatically.

 ## Project structure

 ```